 Header image design by #ShilloNY teacher Nikita Prokhorov.

 If you’re nerding out about this analysis or any other typographic goodness published on the Shillington blog, you should consider studying graphic design!
-Learn more about becoming a graphic designer in only 3 months full-time or 9 months part-time at Shillington in New York, London, Manchester, Sydney, Melbourne or Brisbane.
+Learn more about becoming a graphic designer 9 months part-time by taking the online graphic design course at Shillington!